19 min to read

 Study analytics

-Finally, it's time to go to your analytics and evaluate which are the posts that have had the most interaction for your brand, to replicate its success or renew certain ideas.
+Finally, it's time to go to your analytics and evaluate which posts that have had the most interaction for your brand to replicate its success or renew certain ideas.
 If you want to access these, switch your Instagram profile to professional and then go to the Insights tab to see all your account activity.

 LinkedIn's algorithm goal is to bury any spammy content and highlight relevant and high-quality content.